CFSAN-Biostatistics/SeroTools/docs/congruence.rst

 minimally congruent
 -------------------

-The minimally congruent designation is unique to SeroTools and is useful for distinguishing between two scenarios:

-- Serovars which differ due to sample misannotation (incongruent)

-- Serovars derived from correctly annotated samples with variation based solely on missing information.
-When comparing serovar designations, minor differences may be expected due to method-specific irregularities, for example reagent variation for laboratory-based techniques or the presence of nonproductive genomic data when comparing antigenic agglutination to *in silico*-based techniques.
-Our assumption is that these minor method-specific differences are more likely manifested as missing data (e.g. all but one of the correct factors were detected) than direct conflicts.

 Minimally congruent matches must meet the following criteria:

 - Every antigen of at least one serovar can be considered a formal subset of the corresponding antigen (no direct conflicts).
 For example::